sachamaru/sugarCRM/README.md

 * [Freshdesk Connector - support portal and more](https://www.sugaroutfitters.com/addons/freshdesk-sugar-connector) on SugarOutfitters.com

 ## Project Management
+* [AlineaSol Project Management](https://www.alineasol.com/en/sugarapps/project) - AlineaSol Project Management offer a GUI to create GANTTs and manage projects.
+Can be combined with AlineaSol Reports and WFM for sophisticated applications.

 ## Quotes and Products
 * [OpenQuotesAndContracts - quotes/contracts/products/product catalog for SugarCE](https://github.com/andriusr/OpenQuotesAndContracts) on GitHub.com.